 Screen sharing is the method that most easily leads to getting caught, especially when you're required to share your entire desktop and the interviewer can see everything on your screen.
 This is where an undetectable AI really shows its value.

 I can have the AI solve the problems for me while remaining completely invisible to the interviewer.
 From their perspective, the AI simply doesn't exist.
-As shown in the image below, I tested this with a friend before my actual interview to make sure it worked perfectly.

 External monitor detection is another layer of security, as screen sharing alone isn't always enough to catch cheating.
 If you use an external display to look up answers during the test, Codility may flag your session.